telerik/reporting-docs/report-items/report-item/get-started.md

 # Getting Started with the Report Item

-This guide shows how to create and use the Telerik Reporting Report item in reports.
+This guide shows how to create and use the Telerik Reporting Report item in the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}).

 * First, you will create the new Report item and add the required sections

 * Then, you will configure the PageSettings that define the Printing properties as paper type and size, Watermarks, etc.

 * Next, you will add a simple CsvDataSource feeding the report with data

 * You will also add Paging information in the Page Sections

 * You will add some aggregate information in the Report Header and Footer sections

 * Finally, you will style the Report

 At the end, you will be able to achieve the following result.